waltad/movies-browser-panama/README.md

 # Movies-Browser
 This is a group project made by our group called "Panama".
 We are assigned to replicate a figma project and implement all of the website's functions ourselves.
 This will be a web application that allows you to see and search different movies and also people related to them (cast, crew) and see some details about them.
-*Disclaimer: For now app displays only visual components we have made so far, as soon as we add new functions to our app, we will deploy them.
+*Disclaimer: For now app displays only first page of both movies and people, as soon as we add new functions to our app, we will deploy them.
 Project is still under development.*

 ## Usage:
 There is not much yet, as project is still under development.